taidinh5/Cyclistic_Data_Analysis_Case_Study/README.md

 - **Digital marketing opportunities**

 ## 📈 Project Outcome
-By the end of this project, you will deliver:
+By the end of this project, the following will be delivered:
 - A **summary of behavioral differences** between rider types
 - **Data-driven marketing recommendations**
 - **Clean, visualized reports** for the executive team